sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0400 - copy-from-sections.md

 ---
-title: "Copy from section"
+title: "Copy from sections"
 hidden: false
 ---
-Returns an array of the values for a field in a section group.
+Returns an array of the values for a field in a source section group.
 This is useful for flattening the output of complex nested sections.

 Parameters
 ====